ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

     address spender_
   ) external view returns (uint256 allowance);

-  /// @notice Query the owner of a specific NFT
+  /// @notice Query the owner of a specific NFT.
   /// @dev Tokens owned by the zero address are considered invalid and should revert on
-  ///      ownership query
+  ///      ownership query.
-  /// @param id_ The unique identifier for an NFT
+  /// @param id_ The unique identifier for an NFT.
-  /// @return The address of the token's owner function ownerOf(uint256 id_) external view returns (address owner);
+  /// @return The address of the token's owner. function ownerOf(uint256 id_) external view returns (address owner);

   /// @notice Set approval for an address to spend a fractional amount,
-  ///         or to spend a specific NFT
+  ///         or to spend a specific NFT.
-  /// @dev There must be no overlap between valid ids and fractional values
+  /// @dev There must be no overlap between valid ids and fractional values.
   /// @dev Throws unless `msg.sender` is the current NFT owner, or an authorized
-  ///      operator of the current owner if an id is provided
+  ///      operator of the current owner if an id is provided.
   /// @dev Throws if the id is not a valid NFT
-  /// @param spender_ The spender of a given token or value
+  /// @param spender_ The spender of a given token or value.
-  /// @param amountOrId_ A fractional value or id to approve
+  /// @param amountOrId_ A fractional value or id to approve.
-  /// @return Whether the approval operation was successful or not function approve(
+  /// @return Whether the approval operation was successful or not. function approve(
     address spender_,
     uint256 amountOrId_